Ireland’s largest grocery retailer used Promoted Pins to match the engagement rate of a leading social platform, at a 36% lower CPC.

 To help them share their story with a broader audience, Tesco decided to partner with the digital marketing agency Wolfgang Digital.
 There were a few key performance indicators they wanted to improve: quality of traffic to the website, bounce rates, session durations and page views.

 Wolfgang Digital set out to improve these metrics by engaging with Tesco’s target audience on Pinterest.
-The agency could see that Pinterest would be good place to start because the service is expanding in Ireland—people who are active on the site grew by more than 25% last year.
+The agency could see that Pinterest would be a good place to start because the service is expanding in Ireland – the number of people who are active on the site grew by more than 25% last year.
 And food is one of the top categories, with more than 200,000 ideas saved each day in the country in food and other categories.

-The goal was to encourage site visits by inspiring people with recipes, quick tips and information about the farms Tesco sources its food from.
+The goal was to encourage site visits by inspiring people with recipes, quick tips and information about the farms that Tesco source their food from.
 Their success would be indicated by higher engagement rates, increased site traffic, higher session durations and a lower bounce rate.

 Target Promoted Pins to reach the right audience

-A large percentage of the audience you can reach on Pinterest is women, which made keyword targeting to reach Tesco Ireland’s food and community audience especially effective.
-Wolfgang Digital optimized for this approach by identifying keywords that gave them the highest engagement rates for use in future campaigns.
-And because Pinterest is a mobile-focused channel, eliminating the web visitor audience and targeting app users only helped them achieve a higher engagement rate.
+A large percentage of the audience you can reach on Pinterest consists of women, which made keyword targeting to reach Tesco Ireland’s food and community audience especially effective.
+Wolfgang Digital optimised for this approach by identifying keywords that gave them the highest engagement rates for use in future campaigns.
+And, because Pinterest is a mobile-focused channel, eliminating the web visitor audience and targeting app users only helped them achieve a higher engagement rate.

 The team also focused on providing visually stunning content that would be a strong fit for their target audience.
-They identified popular content from Tesco Ireland’s Food and Community page—like recipes for rainbow salad or smashed avocado and poached eggs on toast, and also crafts like painted stones.
-Then, they made this content work for the audience on Pinterest by paying special attention to making each Pin visually engaging.
+They identified popular content from Tesco Ireland’s Food and Community page – such as recipes for rainbow salad or smashed avocado and poached eggs on toast, and also crafts such as painted stones.
+Then they made this content work for the audience on Pinterest by paying special attention to making each Pin visually engaging.

 Better traffic at a more competitive cost

-Overall, the Promoted Pin campaign drove higher quality traffic to Tesco Ireland’s food and community page than other key digital channels.
-The Pinterest campaign achieved an engagement rate that matched that of Ireland’s best-performing social platform, but at a cost-per-click that was 36% less.
+Overall, the Promoted Pin campaign drove higher quality traffic to Tesco Ireland’s Food and Community page than other key digital channels.
+The Pinterest campaign achieved an engagement rate that matched that of Ireland’s best performing social platform, but at a cost-per-click that was 36% lower.